BYRIO/krita-webdoc-zh/user_manual/python_scripting/krita_python_plugin_howto.rst

 X-KDE-Library
  This should be the name of the plugin folder you just created.
 X-Python-2-Compatible
- Whether it is python compatible... we don't actually do anything with this.
+ Whether it is python 2 compatible.
+If Krita was build with python 2 instead of 3 (``-DENABLE_PYTHON_2=ON`` in the cmake configuration), then this plugin will not show up in the list.
 X-Krita-Manual
  An Optional Value that will point to the manual item.
 This is shown in the Python Plugin manager.
 If it's `a HTML file it'll be shown as rich text <https://doc.qt.io/qt-5/richtext-html-subset.html>`_, if not, it'll be shown as plain text.
 Name